SuneelChatla/CMPTree/README.md

 For more details about the model formulations and estimation procedures, please refer to

-**Suneel Babu Chatla, Galit Shmueli**, Tree-based Semi-varying Coefficient Model for the COM-Poisson Distribution.
+**Suneel Babu Chatla, Galit Shmueli (2020) **, A tree-based semi-varying coefficient model for the COM-Poisson distribution.
+Journal of Computational and Graphical Statistics, 29(4), 827-846.

 ## Example: